ignaciohrdz/classical-iqa-python/README.md

 ### Codebook Representation for No-Reference Image Assessment (CORNIA)

 CORNIA is a very famous no-reference IQA measure that also makes use of visual codebooks.
 It was presented in [Unsupervised Feature Learning Framework for No-reference Image Quality Assessment (Ye et al., 2012)](https://ieeexplore.ieee.org/document/6247789) and, after reading the SOM paper more carefully, I discovered it was almost identical to CORNIA, so I've decided to implement it too.
+In fact, CORNIA was the starting point for many codebook-based methods.

 ## How to train an IQA model

 For all these models I'm following the same approach: splitting every dataset into a training and a test set.
-I use the training sets with K-fold cross-validation to get the best parameters for each SVR model.
+I use the training sets with K-fold cross-validation to get the best parameters for each regression model.
+As of today, it's possible to fit an SVR or an MLP.

 I'm using the following datasets: